dalesgit/zettelkasten/proper-20c-brainstorming.md

 - prophetic voice of Amos
 ### Priorities
 - insight about "praying" for leaders
 - serving 2 masters?
-What do we really care about?
+What do we really care about

+- Hearing Wm McNamara in Pueblo, CO ca. 1976